 The storm drainage system shall be designed in accordance with the Town of Castle Rock's Storm Drainage Design and Technical Criteria Manual.
-In the case of a conflict caused by these requirements of the Urban Storm

-Drainage Criteria Manual, the stricter drainage requirements should govern.
+In the case of a conflict caused by these requirements the stricter drainage requirements should govern.

 2.2.5 Crosspans